rbraley/UnityDatabinding/readme.md

 5. Switch to different views based on screen size, orientation or skin.

 ## Note
 This system has not yet been tested on mobile devices.
+It has not been used in a production game.
+It is the product of an afternoon or two of playing around with NGUI by a novice Unity3D developer (albeit an experience front-end developer).
+This code is primarily provided as an example of how a databinding system might be built with the hopes of getting feedback from the community on whether this is valuable enough to pursuse more fully and bring to full prodution-ready quality.